 Why start making contributions?

 - Salesforce will help you start saving.
-We’ll contribute $750 for single coverage or $1,500 for family coverage to your HSA.
+We’ll contribute $750 for single coverage or $1,500 for family coverage to your HSA, if you're enrolled in the HDHP Premium plan.
 You’ll receive the full Salesforce contribution during the first pay period of the year.
 Should you have expenses that exceed your HSA balance, you would need to pay any costs out-of-pocket, keep your receipts, and reimburse yourself once you have sufficient funds in your account.
 For those covered by the HDHP Premium plan for less than the full calendar year, Salesforce’s contributions will be pro-rated.

 - You leverage the lowest paycheck contributions.
 If you contribute the amount you save in medical paycheck contributions toward your HSA, you’ll boost your account savings without additional money coming out of your paycheck.